musairul/SparxSolver/README.md

 - **"Manifest not found" error**:
     - You have likely selected the wrong folder.
 When you unzip the downloaded file, it might create a folder like `SparxSolver-main` and inside that, another `SparxSolver` folder.
 Make sure you select the inner `SparxSolver` folder that directly contains the `manifest.json` file.
 - **API Key not working**:
-    - Ensure you have copied the API key correctly from Google AI Studio.
+    - Ensure you have copied the API key correctly.
-    - Verify that the API key is enabled and has the necessary permissions in your Google Cloud project (if applicable, though for basic MakerSuite keys this is usually handled automatically).
+    - Verify that the API key is enabled and has the necessary permissions
     - Check if there are any restrictions on the API key (e.g., website restrictions) that might prevent it from working on `maths.sparx-learning.com`.
 - **Extension popup doesn't open**:
     - Make sure you are on the `maths.sparx-learning.com` website, as the extension is designed to activate only on this domain.